stuartherbert/putting-ansible-to-work/miscellaneous-tips.md

 # Miscellaneous Tips

-To finish this book, here's a list of Ansible tips that don't really fit into anywhere else in the book, but which will help.
+To finish this book, here's a list of Ansible tips that don't really fit into anywhere else, but which will help.

 ## Avoid Paramiko For Now